 I recently have had random shutdowns while driving my truck.
-Driving along at 55 mph and all the sudden a loss of power.
+Driving along at fifty five mph and all the sudden a loss of power.
 Pull over to the side.
 I turned key off then on again and it started.

 A few blocks down the road it did it again very quickly though.
 It lost power (like not getting fuel) slowed down and then it came back and I continued on to the gas station.
 I thought fuel problem (3/4 of tank of gas) so I got some STP gas treatment at the station.

-Checked the Relays, and under the box I don't see any corrosion or anything that is loose.
+Checked the relays, and under the box I do not see any corrosion or anything that is loose.

 2) would not start but starter would crank.

-3) Gauges.
-Fuel gauge would not register fuel but power was going to the gauges.
-When I turned the ignition to on the fuel gauge would rise 1/8th of an inch but then drop back down.
-After messing with relays etc (about 5 minutes).
-I turned Ignition to On and the gauge worked and then the truck would start.
+3) Gauges, fuel gauge would not register fuel but power was going to the gauges.
+When I turned the ignition to on the fuel gauge would rise eighth of an inch but then drop back down.
+After messing with relays etc (about five minutes).
+I turned Ignition to on and the gauge worked and then the truck would start.

 That was yesterday and it has not happened since.